 By then I had spent many years walking amongst the historical and archaeological features of Dartmoor and wherever possible reading about their origins.
 During these years I had also become a fan of Channel 4’s ‘Time Team’ which developed my interest in archaeology.
 Through a combination of Dartmoor and The Time Team I was inspired to embark on a distance learning course on archaeology at Exeter University.
 In 2003 this resulted in a certificate in archaeology which in turn inspired me to move on to a diploma course in Landscape Archaeology.
 By now my goal was to progress to a degree in the same subject but sadly the university stopped all distance learning courses in archaeology and that effectively put a stop to my ambitions, leaving me with just a certificate and diploma.
 However, after moving to Wales I discovered that the University of Wales was offering a part time Masters Degree course in Landscape History.
 I approached them and explained my predicament and despite having no degree was excepted on the course.
 In 2008 I graduated with a Masters Degree in Landscape History but sadly it has still left a gap on the wall where my ordinary degree should hang.

 In 1997 I developed an interest in web building and decided to start a Dartmoor related site in the form of ‘Dartmoor, The Wildest Land’.
 This simply listed some of the better known legends of Dartmoor along with some letterboxing information and consisted of about 30 pages.
 As my knowledge of html etc was non existent I had to employ the services of a very expensive site designer who after taking the cash disappeared leaving me with a very basic site to which I had no access.
 In 2005 I decided to start again with a brand new site that would feature the history, archaeology, legends, folklore, traditions and landscape of Dartmoor.
 In order to have complete control of the site I bought Microsoft FrontPage along with a ‘bible’ which explained how to use the programme.
 In the October of 2005 ‘Legendary Dartmoor’ was born and since then has slowly evolved into what you see today with over 1,000 pages on the many aspects of Dartmoor.
 On average this website gets around 40,000 hits a month from all around the world.
 In 2016 I was persuaded to move over to WordPress which meant transferring over 1,000 pages which was a gigantic task.
 In the end a man in India offered to undertake the transition and so the site you see today was born.
-Sadly some of the pages were not faithfully reproduced hence some links etc may be missing, but slowly I am going through them and correcting any omissions.
-As add-ons to the site a Facebook page was started in 2011 which to date has 3,200 followers and in 2016 I began compiling a free newsletter which has now mutated into the quarterly Legendary Dartmoor Digest.
+Sadly some of the pages were not faithfully reproduced hence some links and images may be missing, but slowly I am going through them and correcting any omissions.
+As add-ons to the site a Facebook page was started in 2011 which to date has 3,400 followers and in 2016 I began compiling a free newsletter which has now mutated into the quarterly Legendary Dartmoor Digest.

 Since this website has been launched many of the pages have been used in various publications both of a local and national nature along with some of the graphics.
 I presume that initially through this website and via later discussions I got the opportunity to appear in a History Channel documentary which was filmed on Dartmoor in January 2009.
 More recently I have appeared in a BBC news item regarding Dartmoor skunks and regularly get contacted by various production companies for information or invitations to participate in their programmes.
 Over the past year or so I am increasingly being asked to publish new Dartmoor related book reviews, most of which can be found in the ‘Arts’ section of this website.

 I hope this short resume has provided an insight as to where the information contained within these pages is coming from.
 I hope you enjoy your visit to Legendary Dartmoor.